JimmehG/atom-dominions/README.md

 The syntax highlighting was tested not only on my mods, but also on the latest versions of Worthy Heroes and Red Rob's mods: Pretenders Enhanced, Magic Enhanced and Fantastic Mercenaries.
 All the provably false negatives expunged.
 I have tried to be as thorough as possible, but it is possible that some more obscure command is still lacking -- blame the manual.

 A second issue has to do with Atom itself, and its inability to read large files (say, larger than 2Mb) and properly apply syntax highlighting.
 At this moment (as of Atom v1.29), there is nothing that can be done about it, except to say that, from a programming engineering perspective, it is not a good idea to have very large source files and it is much better to break them up into smaller mods to make the whole more manageable.
-Given the declarative language for modding Dominions 5 this may not be feasible (e.g. think of a complete overhaul mod), which is a shame, but as I said, there is nothing that can be done about it at the moment.
+Given the verbosity of the language for modding Dominions 5 this may not be feasible (e.g. think of a complete overhaul mod), which is a shame, but as I said, there is nothing that can be done about it at the moment.

 ## Future Plans.